sign-language-processing/transcription/text_to_text/README.md

 # 📝 ⇝ 🧏 Text-to-Text

-Translation between spoken and signed language texts
+Translation between spoken and signed language texts.

+## ⚠️ Warning!

+- We managed to train this for ASL fingerspelling, but not multilingual fingerspelling.
+- This module will change drastically as we probably move to using bergamot.

 ## Main Idea